badamson1020/Computer-Science-Capstone/README.md

 ## Enhancements

 ### Enhancement One: Software Engineering and Design
-A Java task-management system, originally built for CS 320: Software Testing, Automation, and Quality Assurance, was translated into Python while preserving and strengthening its original Service-Repository layered architecture.
+The original artifact is a Java task-management system built for CS 320: Software Testing, Automation, and Quality Assurance, implementing task, contact, and appointment tracking through a layered architecture with full JUnit test coverage.
+For the capstone, this project was translated into Python while preserving and strengthening its original Service-Repository layered architecture.
 The translation addressed inconsistencies in the original implementation, including incomplete defensive copying, and added PEP 257 compliant documentation throughout.

 ### Enhancement Two: Algorithms and Data Structures
-The animal shelter dashboard's binary search filter, originally built for CS 340: Client/Server Development, was replaced with a weighted multi-criteria matching algorithm that scores rescue dog candidates from 0 to 100 across breed, sex, and age.
+The original artifact is a Python web dashboard built for CS 340: Client/Server Development, allowing a fictional search-and-rescue training organization to browse and filter shelter dogs by breed, sex, and age.
+For the capstone, the dashboard's  binary search filter, was replaced with a weighted multi-criteria matching algorithm that scores rescue dog candidates from 0 to 100 across breed, sex, and age.
 Building this required managing real algorithmic trade-offs, including calibrating the minimum score threshold through testing.
 This enhancement also addressed several security gaps, including hardcoded database credentials and inconsistent input validation.

 ### Enhancement Three: Databases
 Building on the same animal shelter dashboard, a MongoDB aggregation pipeline was added to calculate shelter statistics directly at the database level, and the application was restructured into a production-style multi-file MVC architecture.